Taylor-Hunkler-web23/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+We use sessions to store some information about the client.
+We can use this to persist authentication information.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt allows us to hash our passwords so they're not stored in plain text.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt allows us to choose how many times to hash our password in order to slow down attackers.

 - [ ] What are the three parts of the JSON Web Token?

+The 3 parts of a json web token are header, payload, and signature.

 ## Minimum Viable Product